openethereum/parity-ethereum/README.md

 ## 2. Technical Overview <a id="chapter-002"></a>

-Open Ethereum's goal is to be the fastest, lightest, and most secure Ethereum client.
-We are developing Open Ethereum using the sophisticated and cutting-edge **Rust programming language**.
-Open Ethereum is licensed under the GPLv3 and can be used for all your Ethereum needs.
+OpenEthereum's goal is to be the fastest, lightest, and most secure Ethereum client.
+We are developing OpenEthereum using the **Rust programming language**.
+OpenEthereum is licensed under the GPLv3 and can be used for all your Ethereum needs.

-By default, Open Ethereum runs a JSON-RPC HTTP server on port `:8545` and a Web-Sockets server on port `:8546`.
+By default, OpenEthereum runs a JSON-RPC HTTP server on port `:8545` and a Web-Sockets server on port `:8546`.
 This is fully configurable and supports a number of APIs.

-If you run into problems while using Open Ethereum, check out the [old wiki for documentation](https://wiki.parity.io/), feel free to [file an issue in this repository](https://github.com/OpenEthereum/open-ethereum/issues/new), or hop on our [Discord](https://discord.gg/FJUgGe) chat room to ask a question.
-We are glad to help! **For security-critical issues**, please refer to the security policy outlined in [SECURITY.md](SECURITY.md).
+If you run into problems while using OpenEthereum, check out the [old wiki for documentation](https://wiki.parity.io/), feel free to [file an issue in this repository](https://github.com/openethereum/openethereum/issues/new), or hop on our [Discord](https://discord.io/openethereum) chat room to ask a question.
+We are glad to help!

-You can download Open Ethereum's latest release at [the releases page](https://github.com/OpenEthereum/open-ethereum/releases) or follow the instructions below to build from source.
-Please, mind the [CHANGELOG.md](CHANGELOG.md) for a list of all changes between different versions.
+You can download OpenEthereum's latest release at [the releases page](https://github.com/openethereum/openethereum/releases) or follow the instructions below to build from source.
+Read the [CHANGELOG.md](CHANGELOG.md) for a list of all changes between different versions.

 ## 3. Building <a id="chapter-003"></a>

 ### 3.1 Build Dependencies <a id="chapter-0031"></a>

-Open Ethereum requires **latest stable Rust version** to build.
+OpenEthereum requires **latest stable Rust version** to build.

 We recommend installing Rust through [rustup](https://www.rustup.rs/).
 If you don't already have `rustup`, you can install it like this: